cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

-It is the JSweet compiler that will check that the fields are correctly initialized, when constructing an object.
+It is the JSweet compiler that will check that the fields are correctly initialized, when constructing an object from an interface.

 ``` java
 // no errors (z is optional)